 I work with Enterprise Ireland on CSF, InterTrade Ireland on Seedcorn, and with several New Frontiers programmes to provide independent reviews of applications, business plans and financial projections.

 InterTrade Ireland Seedcorn Competition

-In 2016, Donncha was engaged by InterTrade Ireland (following a tender process) as a member of the Business Plan Review and Shortlisting panel for the Seedcorn competition.
-The shortlist attended masterclasses and the Regional Finals.
+Since 2016, Donncha was worked each year with by InterTrade Ireland (following a tender process) as a member of the Business Plan Review and Shortlisting panel for the Seedcorn competition.
+The shortlisted candidates attend a masterclasses and the Regional Finals.

 I have a long association with Seedcorn as the image below will testify!

 I can review business plans submitted to you by startups and SMEs – happy to work with your accountant during investment discussions.